proux01/coq/dev/ci/README-users.md

 - Your project is publicly available in a git repository and we can easily send patches to you (e.g. through pull / merge requests).

-- You react in a timely manner to discuss / integrate those patches.
+- You react in a timely manner to adapt to the few requested changes required by Coq developers (in a 60 days timeframe) or to integrate their patches.
-  When seeking your help for preparing such patches, we will accept that it takes longer than when we are just requesting to integrate a simple (and already fully prepared) patch.

-- You do not push, to the branches that we test, commits that haven't been first tested to compile with the corresponding branch(es) of Coq.
+- You do not push, to the branches that we test, commits that haven't been first tested to compile with the corresponding branch(es) of Coq and upstream or downstream dependencies that are tested in Coq CI.

-  For that, we recommend setting a CI system for you project, see [supported CI images for Coq](#supported-ci-images-for-coq) below.
+  For that, we recommend setting a CI system for you project, see for instance [supported CI images for Coq](#supported-ci-images-for-coq) below.

 - You maintain a reasonable build time for your project, or you provide a "lite" target that we can use.
+  In practice, this means consistently compiling on CI runners in less than one hour and 4GB of memory.
+The timeout can be raised to 1h30 in exceptionnal cases.

 - You keep points-of-contact up to date.

-In case you forget to comply with these last four conditions, we would reach out to you and give you a 30-day grace period during which your project would be moved into our "allow failure" category.
+In case you forget to comply with these conditions, we would reach out to you and give you a 30-day grace period during which your project would be moved into our "allow failure" category.
 At the end of the grace period, in the absence of progress, the project would be removed from our CI.

+### Dependencies

+When a project A depends on a project B, to be in Coq CI, projects A and B must fullfill the following conditions:

+- Before A enters Coq CI, B must already be tested there.
+Let's call ``coq-masterB`` the branch of B tested in Coq CI (it can be the ``master`` branch of B or any other branch).

+- A must provide a git *branch*, let's call it ``coq-masterA`` (but it can be ``master`` or any other branch) to be tested in Coq CI.
+That branch will receive overlays needed to maintain compatibility with Coq master.

+- The CI of A must ensure that any change to ``coq-masterA`` doesn't break compilation on top of the ``master`` branch of Coq and the ``coq-masterB`` branch of B.

+- The CI of B must ensure that any change to ``coq-masterB`` doesn't break compilation of ``coq-masterA``.

+It is essential that ``coq-masterA`` is a git *branch* that can receive the overlays, not a fixed commit hash that would be somehow hardcoded.
+There are two common choices for ``coq-masterA``:
+- for libraries with only .v files, ``master`` is usually a good choice
+- for OCaml plugins, it can be more convenient to dedicate a specific ``coq-master`` branch to Coq CI whereas usual development is pursued in the ``master`` branch on top of the last stable Coq release.
+The two branches can then be periodically merged, for instance upon new Coq releases.

+When A and B are both Coq developments, A should not vendor B. That is B must be its own CI entry, enabling it to receive its own overlays.

-### Timely merging of overlays
+### Timely merging of synchronous overlays

-A pitfall of the current CI setup is that when a breaking change is merged in Coq upstream, CI for your contrib will be broken until you merge the corresponding pull request with the fix for your contribution.
+A pitfall of the current CI setup is that when a breaking change is merged in Coq upstream, CI will be broken until you merge the potential corresponding synchronous overlay pull request with the fix for your contribution.
+In practice, this mostly applies to OCaml plugins.

 As of today, you have to worry about synchronizing with Coq upstream every once in a while; we hope we will improve this in the future by